TurtleGod7/Strawberry-Puff-Bot/README.md

     python main.py
     ```

+## Project Structure

+The repository is organized as follows:

+    ```bash
+    Strawberry-Puff-Bot/
+    ├── assets/
+    │   ├── database/
+    │   │   ├── puffs.db # DB for puffs
+    │   │   └── users.db # DB for user data
+    │   ├── profile/ # Where banners are stored
+    │   └── puffs/ # Where puff .pngs are stored
+    ├── src/
+    │   ├── main.py # Main script
+    │   └── helpers/
+    │       ├── battlefunctions.py # Functions for pvp
+    │       ├── daemons.py # Daemons
+    │       ├── errorclasses.py # Classes for errors
+    │       └── flags.py # Flags used in main script
+    ├── .env.example # Used for secrets (You need to make your own) ├── requirements.txt
+    ├── README.md
+    └── LICENSE
+    ```

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
-I'm also working on a website and a PvP function for the bot and I would love for some support on that.
+I'm also working on a website for the bot and I would love for some support on that.

 ## License